obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 You can group by the following properties.

-## Group by File Properties

-1. `path` (the path to the file that contains the task, that is, the folder and the filename)
-1. `root` (the top-level folder of the file that contains the task, that is, the first directory in the path, which will be `/` for files in root of the vault)
-1. `folder` (the folder to the file that contains the task, which will be `/` for files in root of the vault)
-1. `filename` (the link to the file that contains the task, without the `.md` extension)
-    - Note that tasks from different notes with the same file name will be grouped together in the same group.

-> [!released]
-`root` grouping option was introduced in Tasks 1.11.0.

-1. `backlink` (the text that would be shown in the task's [[Backlinks|backlink]], combining the task's file name and heading, but with no link added)
-1. `heading` (the heading preceding the task, or `(No heading)` if there are no headings in the file)

-## Group by Dates in Tasks

-1. `created`
-    - The created date of the task, including the week-day, or `No created date`.
-1. `start`
-    - The start date of the task, including the week-day, or `No start date`.
-1. `scheduled`
-    - The scheduled date of the task, including the week-day, or `No scheduled date`.
-1. `due`
-    - The due date of the task, including the week-day, or `No due date`.
-1. `done`
-    - The done date of the task, including the week-day, or `No done date`.
-1. `happens`
-    - The earliest of start date, scheduled date, and due date, including the week-day, or `No happens date` if none of those are set.

-> [!released]
-`happens` grouping option was introduced in Tasks 1.11.0.<br>
-`created` grouping option was introduced in Tasks 2.0.0.

 ## Group by Task Statuses

 1. `status` (Done or Todo, which is capitalized for visibility in the headings)